As Israeli election nears, peace earns barely a mention

 Gilead Sher, a former Israeli peace negotiator, believes a regional approach is needed, with the United States, Europe, Russia and the United Nations bringing Egypt, Saudi Arabia, Jordan and the Gulf states into efforts to conjure a solution.

-Even then, he favors small, interim steps rather than a "big-bang" approach to two states, Israel and Palestine, side by side, which he acknowledges is a tall order at this stage.
+Even then, he favours small, interim steps rather than a "big-bang" approach to two states, Israel and Palestine, side by side, which he acknowledges is a tall order at this stage.

 (Writing by Luke Baker; Editing by Giles Elgood)